i-rus/unit-test/README.md

 ## Adding unit testing to a C++ class in three easy steps

-1. Include UnitTest.h and UnitTest.cpp in your project.
+**Step 1:** Include UnitTest.h and UnitTest.cpp in your project.
 Add a unit test function to the class definition:

 <pre>class ClassToBeTested
 {